whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

 Get a better graphics card.
 Currently GTX550TI which cannot work reliably on High Sierra or higher.

 ## Others
-If you have a variant such as DM500A2J-K30D, K32D, or K38D, you will notive that the CPU is an i3 model.
+If you have a variant such as DM500A2J-K30D, K32D, or K38D, you will notice that the CPU is an i3 model.
 Lucky you.
 A lot of fun things could be done.
 - Delete the kernel patch `Fake CPUID` and enjoy native power management and advanced CPU features.
 - Inject a working `ig-platform-id` and `SSDT-PNLF` found in OpenCorePkg bundle for working iGPU QE/CI and native brightness control.
 Test the HDMI-out and configure the framebuffer.
 - Change `SMBIOS` to a iMac14,4 which is an iGPU-only model.
 You can update to Big Sur with no problem.
 You still have DRM issues.
 - Buy a Broadcom Wi-Fi/Bluetooth Combo module for mPCIe.
-There are three antennas on the mainboard: Atheros AR9565 / AR3012 has two antennas and TV Tuner Card originally on mPCIe slot has one antenna.
-Their form factor is U.FL.
+There are three antennas on the mainboard: two from Atheros AR9565 / AR3012 and one from TV Tuner Card originally on mPCIe slot.
+All share the form factor of U.FL.
 One option would be BCM94352HMB and Atheros's two antennas.
 The antennas may be short; use your soldering skills or tear down the motherboard to connect them.
 Another option is BCM94360HMB and three MHF4 to U.FL adaptors that connect to all three antennas.
-Test the signal and reposition the TV Tuner Card's antenna which is connected to the TV coax socket.
+Test the signal and reposition the antenna on TV Tuner Card which is connected to the TV coax socket.
+Reconfigure USB mapping once you connect the card.
 BCM94352HMB works with AirportBrcmFixup, BrcmPatchRAM, and `ExtendBTFeatureFlags` in OpenCore, and BCM94360HMB works natively.
 Both support Continuity.
 Finally disable Atheros AR9565 / AR3012 by injecting `class-code=FFFFFFFF` into AR9565 and killing AR3012's USB port and enable mPCIe's USB port for full support.

 ## Credits
 Apple for macOS